 Suffolk GP Federation is a not-for-profit organisation owned by 58 GP practices covering 580,000 patients.
 Members remain independent organisations, whilst working together to develop local primary care.

-The Federation has a turnover of approximately £25m and employs around 850 staff.
+The Federation has a turnover of approximately £25m and employs over 600 members of staff.
 It was established with a one off financial contribution from the Government and since its formation has funded all of its activities without any contribution from its members.

 We were formed to: